bradfitz/shotizam/README.md

 # Shotizam

-Shotizam analyzes the size of Go binaries and outputs SQL with size info for analyis in SQLite3.
+Shotizam analyzes the size of Go binaries and outputs SQL with size info for analysis in SQLite3.

 ```
 $ shotizam --sqlite /some/go.binary